 To calculate the rental rate of your property, you need to think beyond the condition of your property and its location.
 In this article, we'll walk you through 12 essential questions to ask yourself to help you price your property at a rate that is both in your best interest as well as your future tenant's.

-12 questions to help you calculate your rental rate
+How to calculate the optimal rental rate

 1) How does my property's condition affect what rent I can charge?